All Episodes

 I do.

-Uh, and we'll have to see, you know, how this plays out over time.
+And we'll have to see how this plays out over time.

 But in the meantime, we're kind of stuck with where we are.

-Uh, and we know that Elon Musk and and Congress have been elected officials have asked for the impeachment of this judge that that scuttle Trump's order.
+And we know that Elon Musk and Congress and elected officials have asked for the impeachment of this judge that scuttled Trump's order.

-El Salvador's uh Trump-friendly president, you know, mocks this this U.S. judge's deportation pause.
+El Salvador's Trump-friendly president mocks this U.S. judge's deportation pause.

-Then you've got Jasmine Crockett, who, along with, as I discussed in the last hour, AOC now leading the Democratic Party as they try to, I guess, depose Chucky Schumer.
+And you've got Jasmine Crockett, who along with, as I discussed in the last hour, AOC now leading the Democratic Party as they try to, I guess, depose Chucky Schumer.

-Uh, anyway, Crockett attacking the Trump administration for deporting members of Trend Aragua.
+Anyway, Crockett attacking the Trump administration for deporting members of Trende Aragua.

 Tell me how that makes any sense.